-Mr Tan Soo Nan joined the Board in May 2017 as an Independent and Non-Executive Director.
+Mr Tan joined the Board in May 2017 as an Independent and Non-Executive Director.
 He is the Lead Independent Director and the Chairman of the Audit Committee, and also a member of the Nominating Committee and the Remuneration Committee.

-Mr Tan currently also serves on the Boards of public listed and private companies including Raffles Medical Group Ltd, SATS Ltd, Raffles Health Insurance Pte Ltd, ICE Futures Singapore Pte Ltd, ICE Clear Singapore Pte Ltd, and ICE Singapore Holdings Pte Ltd.
+Mr Tan currently also serves on the Boards of public listed and private companies including Raffles Medical Group Ltd, Raffles Health Insurance Pte Ltd, ICE Futures Singapore Pte Ltd, ICE Clear Singapore Pte Ltd and ICE Singapore Holdings Pte Ltd.

-Mr Tan is active in social causes and serves as a Director in Temasek Foundation Limited, TF IPC Ltd and Woh Hup Trust as well as the Chairman of the Board of The Photographic Society of Singapore, a not-for-profit organisation.
+Mr Tan is active in social causes and serves as a Director in Temasek Foundation Limited, TF IPC Ltd and Woh Hup Trust.
 Mr Tan is also a member of the Ministry of Transport's Public Transport Council.

 Mr Tan had previously held the positions of Chief Executive Officer at Singapore Pools (Private) Limited, Singapore Totalisator Board, and Temasek Capital (Private) Limited as well as Senior Managing Director of DBS Bank.
-He was also previously a Director of OSIM International Ltd, Chairman of Temasek Education Foundation CLG Limited and has had over 29 years of experience in the banking industry.
+He was also previously a Director of SATS Ltd, OSIM International Ltd, Chairman of Temasek Education Foundation CLG Limited and has had over 30 years of experience in the banking industry.

-STEVEN ONG KAY ENG DIRECTOR
+STEVEN ONG KAY ENG